 Minutes of all Board meetings, meetings of the audit committee of the Company (the "Audit Committee"), the remuneration committee of the Company (the "Remuneration Committee") and the Nomination Committee are kept by the Company Secretary.
-All of the above minutes record the discussions and decisions reached by the relevant members in sufficient detail the matters considered and decisions reached, including any concern raised by Directors or dissenting views expressed.
+All of the above minutes record the discussions and decisions reached by the relevant members in sufficient detail, including any concern raised by Directors or dissenting views expressed.
 Any Director may inspect the minutes at any reasonable time on reasonable notice.